centrifugal/documentation/client/README.md

 * publish new messages into channels

-*Note, that in order to use presence, history, join/leave and publish – corresponding options must be enabled in Centrifugo channel configuration (for project in general or for namespace).*
+*Note, that in order to use presence, history, join/leave and publish – corresponding options must be enabled in Centrifugo channel configuration (on top level or for namespace).*